JustBeeAmazing/JustBeeAmazing/About this Mac.md

 - 👋 Hi, I’m @JustBeeAmazing
 - 👀 I’m interested in ...Computer and slt.
-- 🌱 I’m currently learning ...English
+- 🌱 I’m currently learning ...

 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...mattesdos@gmail.com